 All Coxes and Steers should also be familiar with the following videos:

-Safety control will be located at Chiswick Pier.
+Safety control will be located at Chiswick Pier House.

-Safety cover will be provided from approx. 11:00 until approx 14:30.
+Safety cover will be provided from approx. 11:15 until approximately 15:00.
 Crews likely to be returning upstream after this time are advised to carry a mobile phone, together with the number of their host club, in case of an emergency.

 First Aid